werf/werf/docs/_includes/reference/cli/werf_helm_migrate2to3.short.md

-start a migration of your existing helm 2 release to helm 3
+start a migration of your existing Helm 2 release to Helm 3.